zowe/zowe-explorer-vscode/README.md

    zowe auth login apiml
    ```

-2. Follow the instructions and provide all necessary information to create a base profile.
+2. Follow the instructions to complete the authentication process and provide all necessary information to create a base profile with a token.

+**Note:** For more information about the process, see [Token Management](https://docs.zowe.org/stable/user-guide/cli-usingcli.html#how-token-management-works).

    You have successfully created a base profile.